Close

 CHOVE-CHUVA

-The CHOVE-CHUVA project aims to develop a tool for monitoring territorial dynamics in Mato Grosso, in the Brazilian Amazon.
-This service will provide simple indicators on the evolution of climate and land use variables.
-Citizen data on the perception of climate change and on the location of rational land use practices will also be collected.
+The CHOVE-CHUVA project has developed a tool for monitoring territorial dynamics in Mato Grosso, in the Brazilian Amazon.
+This service provides simple indicators of changes in climatic variables and land use.
+Citizen data on perceptions of climate change and the location of rational land use practices are also collected.

 CHOVE-CHUVA: a tool for the dissemination of territorial dashboards in Mato Grosso (Brazil)